Masterjoona/nyaaNotify/README.md

 > Either `-include` or `-regex` must be set.
 If both are set, regex will be checked first.

 > [!TIP]
 > `-include` is often sufficient without the need for regex.
 For instance: `-include="jujutsu,kaisen,1080,sub`.
-However, keep in mind that this might match multiple torrents on release day.
-To control the quantity, you can use `-amount.`"
+However, keep in mind that this might match multiple torrents on release day, so to control the amount of torrents to be sent, you can use `-amount.`"
 ### Optional flags
 - `-shortener` input a url shortener.
 Because `[Magnet](magnet:?xt=urn:btih:...)` won't get markdowned in discord.
 - `-token` the token for the url shortener
+If these are not set, it will link the .torrent file directly.

 ## Modules
 - [go-editor-capture-input](https://github.com/halkyon/go-editor-capture-input)